wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-secure-access-to-data.md

 ##<a name="NextSteps"></a>Next steps

 - To learn more about DocumentDB, click [here](http://azure.com/docdb).
-- To learn about managing master and read-only keys, click [here](documentdb-manage-account.md).
+- To learn about managing master and read-only keys, click <!-- deleted by customization [here](/documentation/articles/documentdb-manage-account) --><!-- keep by customization: begin --> [here](documentdb-manage-account.md) <!-- keep by customization: end -->.
-- To learn how to construct DocumentDB authorization tokens, click [here](https://msdn.microsoft.com/library/azure/dn783368.aspx)
+- To learn how to construct DocumentDB authorization tokens, click <!-- deleted by customization [here](https://msdn.microsoft.com/zh-cn/library/azure/dn783368.aspx) --><!-- keep by customization: begin --> [here](https://msdn.microsoft.com/library/azure/dn783368.aspx) <!-- keep by customization: end -->